-6.7 Remote Learning
+6.6 Remote Learning

-- Barton Manor School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and/or agreed systems.
-The school system used for remote education is Microsoft Teams, part of the Windows 365 package. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our school behaviour policy/code of conduct and Acceptable Use Policies. - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP) - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
-Barton Manor School will continue to be clear who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.
+- DSTC will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using DSTC provided or approved communication channels; for example, DSTC provided email accounts and phone numbers and/or agreed systems e.g. Google Classroom. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our DSTC Code of Conduct and Acceptable Use Policies. - Staff and learners will be encouraged to report issues experienced with online learning and concerns regarding grooming, cybercrime etc. These will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP). - Parents / carers will have access to their children are being asked to do online through Google Classroom.
+DSTC will continue to be clear who from the school (if anyone) their child is going to be interacting with online other than their usual class teachers. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.

-7 Staff Engagement and Expectations
+7. Staff Engagement and Expectations